 The Grey's Anatomy spinoff, set in a Seattle firehouse, was announced in early 2017 and will likely be introduced as a backdoor pilot in a Grey's Anatomy episode.
 According to The Hollywood Reporter the new series will focus on a group of firefighters — "from the captain down the ranks to the newest recruit" — saving the city from fires and more while also trying not get burned by their personal lives.
 Seems like a perfect fit for Ben, who went into full firefighter mode in the Season 13 finale.
 He worked hard to save Stephanie, despite being repeatedly told not to re-enter the burning building.
 Most people who aren't already trained to walk through fire would be terrified of doing this, but Ben has continued to describe the life-threatening experience as a "rush."

 None of this should surprise viewers.
 Even George described his character as an "adrenaline junkie," in a previous interview with Bustle.
-Ben is the same person who sliced open a woman in the hallway of the hospital during a lockdown to perform an emergency surgery, despite not having the skills or experience.
-He also delivered April Kepner's baby on a kitchen table.
+I mean, never forget that he delivered April Kepner's baby on a kitchen table.
 And, before he was a surgical resident, he was a successful anesthesiologist and nearly gave Bailey a heart attack when he said he wanted to start his career all over and make the switch to surgery.
 So clearly if there's anything Ben loves more than his wife, it's taking risks, and one can only imagine how his newest adventure will play out.

 How exactly he'll make this transition has yet to be discussed, but the even bigger question is what will happen to his relationship with Bailey?
 Is yet another divorce on the horizon?
 That may seem a tad dramatic in the real world, but every Grey's watcher knows that when one half of a couple goes off to "find themselves" or chases a new dream in this universe — their relationship sadly suffers, whether that's fair or not.
 Case in point: Arizona and Callie.
 April and Jackson.
 Cristina and Owen.
 Derek and Meredith.
 Pattern, much?
 Job changes and different schedules don't usually bode well for Seattle Grace's doctors.
 For the love of Dr. Bailey, fans hope this relationship lasts, but when it comes to Shonda Rhimes you can never be too sure.